Lisa Miller (journalist): Career

 Miller has worked as a writer and editor at the Harvard Business Review, The New Yorker, and The Wall Street Journal.
 She joined Newsweek as society editor in July 2000, becoming the religion editor and columnist in October 2006.
-Miller has also been the religion columnist for The Washington Post and is currently a contributing editor for New York.
+Miller has also been the religion columnist for The Washington Post and a contributing editor for New York.
+In January 2024, Miller was hired by The New York Times as a domestic correspondent for the paper's Well health section.